DmxLarchey/Kruskal-Higman/README.md

-The main proof in `Kruskal-Higman`, that of `af_utree_embed` below, is a written as a downgrade of the proof of [`Kruskal-Veldman`](https://github.com/DmxLarchey/Kruskal-Veldman), but on a much simpler case of unary trees, whereas `Kruskal-Veldman` is concerned with finitely branching trees, aka rose trees.
+The main proof in `Kruskal-Higman`, that of `af_utree_embed` below, is a written as a downgrade of the proof of [`Kruskal-Veldman`](https://github.com/DmxLarchey/Kruskal-Veldman), on a much simpler case of _unary trees_, whereas the main proof in `Kruskal-Veldman` is concerned with the case of _rose trees_, aka finitely branching trees, aka .

 \[1\]. [_An intuitionistic proof of Kruskal's theorem_](https://link.springer.com/article/10.1007/s00153-003-0207-x), Wim Veldman, 2004